-By Changing The Fan Capacitor
+9. Changing The Fan Capacitor

 If your fan struggles to rotate when you power it on, then you are most probably dealing with a failing capacitor.
 A strange buzzing noise coming out from the fan while rotating is also a sign of a failing capacitor.

 You will need very good technical skills if you want to change the fan capacitor yourself.
 Start by disconnecting all electrical connections to the fan.
 After that, unmount the fan from the ceiling and disassemble it.
 You will find a circular tube-shaped component.
 That component is the capacitor.
 Replace the broken capacitor with the new one.